SylviaOne/Repo-hub/README.md

-## What did the scarf say to the hat?
-You go on ahead, I am going to hang around a bit longer.
+## Did you hear that the police have a warrant out on a midget psychic ripping people off?
+It reads “Small medium at large.”